Voices on connecting people and working with art in social contexts and transformation processes:

 Halaman Papua – media literacy program managed by Forum Lenteng in four districts in Papua to encourage local communities to utilize creative works by using alternative media (Internet, documentary film, printed text to enhance public awareness of health and health care in Papua.

 Videobase – a research project for video development and usage as a medium in Indonesia.
-(Text: FOA-FLUX, Paul Koch)
+(Video summary by FOA-FLUX/Paul Koch)

 Debrina Tedja and Helmi Hardian (members of WAFT-LAB) on OK Video-Jakarta, Open Lab, WARP, and Tadarus